k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 aren't fully abstracted with an ORM.
 Of course nothing stops you from using an ORM Nooku just doesn't provide a full fledged one out of the box. {:/note}

 As always lets start out by examining the inheritance of a typical model and seeing what we get.

 `ComArticlesModelArticles > ComDefaultModelDefault > KModelDefault > KModelTable > KModelAbstract`

 {::observation}
 KModelDefault is completely empty.
 Why?
+Probably should ask on the mailing list.
+Curious.

 ```php
 class KModelDefault extends KModelTable